 Today kids doing the same thing would be documenting every second of their experience but I don’t think we even owned a camera among us.
 These days there are also websites telling you where to go but our strategy was to drive to Center City and just start asking around.
-Apparently seeing the Mystery Gang pile out of a van asking if you’ve seen which way the Indians went is a common occurrence in that neighborhood and we found what we were looking for almost immediately.
+The Mystery Gang piling out of a van asking which way the Indians went is a common enough occurrence in that neighborhood that we found what we were looking for almost immediately.

 The album is available as an LP which I purchased because the two-sided cover is so beautiful.
 They have since released a 7″ record of two more songs.
 Record purchases come with streaming and in this case, it feels worth it to have the physical thing.